Most websites consist of at least two tightly coupled components. One runs in the browser, the other on the server:

 - Reliable persistent global state

-The fact that these two tightly coupled components are often written in different languages and must communicate with each other over a HTTP connection adds significant complexity to the overall system.
+These two tightly coupled components are often written in different languages and must communicate with each other over a HTTP connection.
+This adds significant complexity to the overall system.

-This is the problem Kweb was designed to solve.
+Kweb is designed to solve this problem by departing from the “fat client” architecture.
 We do this by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled automatically.

 Kweb runs on Kotlin, an excellent modern programming language that is rapidly growing in popularity.
 Kotlin is now Google’s recommended language for Android development.
 According to Github, Kotlin was the fastest growing programming language of 2018.

 How does it work?¶